moelnemr2022/Food-Recipe/README.md

 - **FoodMain.js:** Component for the main page displaying search results and food cards.
 - **MealRecipe.js:** Component for displaying detailed information about a specific recipe.
 - **RecipeData.js:** Component for rendering recipe details including ingredients, instructions, and video.
+- **AreaSearch.js:** Component for enabling users to search for recipes based on specific geographic areas.
+- **Footer.js:** Component for rendering additional information in the footer section.

 ### Dependencies
 - **React**